-- 11.1 Each team must prepare an A4-size (29.7 cm L × 21 cm W) poster showing the design concept and creativity of the model.
+- 11.1 Poster: Each team must prepare an A4-size (29.7 cm L $\times$ 21 cm W) poster showing the design concept and creativity of the model.
+The poster may be displayed in a static or dynamic manner, but its maximum allowable demonstration space is 35 cm in height, 25 cm in width, and 25 cm in depth as shown in Figure 16.
+The materials for making the poster exhibition frame should be the wooden panel and wooden sticks that NCREE provides for the participants.
+Evaluation of the Best Poster Award will be based on the aforementioned facts.
 The affiliation of the team including the department and the university/college should be presented at the top of the poster.
-This poster is done before the contest is held. - 11.2 Each team should paste the poster on the poster board, which is supported by using a frame.
-This frame is made of wooden sticks (Figure 17) and is done during the first day of this contest.
+This poster is done before the contest is held. - 11.2 Poster exhibition frame : Each team should paste the poster on the poster board, which is supported by using a frame.
+This frame is made of wooden sticks (Figure 17) and is done during the first day of this contest using the materials NCREE provides.